benoitc/gaffer/README.rst

 Gaffer
 ======

-Application deployement and supervision made simple.
+Application deployement, monitoring and supervision made simple.

 Gaffer is a set of Python modules and tools to easily maintain and interact with your applications.